Child & Family Guidance Center Lunch + Learn

 Terry has made it her mission to help relieve the social stigma of mental illness and promote the solutions available for treatment.
 Ms. Hill’s passion for her work stems from her own encounters with mental health issues.
-She is a survivor who has lost both a former husband and daughter to mental health depression, and her goal is to get people to “Stop Minding [their] Own Business.”
+She is a Survivor who has lost both her husband and daughter to depression, and her goal is to get people to “Stop Minding [their] Own Business.”

 “We have 140 people in this country who die of suicide every single day.
 That is the equivalent of a 737 jet crashing every single day.
 If that were happening, would we panic?
 Would we do something about it?
 Yes… we know we would because two 737 jets crashed outside of this country, and we grounded every single one of them,” says Terry Bentley Hill.

 Terry encouraged all in attendance to “Stop Minding [their] Own Business’” and shared three key steps to follow when noticing someone, anyone, is showing signs that they are not okay.
 She encouraged guests to ask the following:

 3. “Do you have a plan?”

 Those are the questions we can and should all be asking to help those around us who may be suffering.
 Those are the questions that can help save lives.

 Suicide is the number one most preventable death in this country.
 It’s time to “Stop Minding [our] Own Business” and start having these conversations.

 For more information on Child & Family Guidance Center and for links to additional resources, visit www.childrenandfamilies.org.

 About Child & Family Guidance Center